-World Road Cycling Championships: Team Sky third in team trial
+Road World Championships: Team Sky third in team time trial

 - From the section Cycling

-Chris Froome's Team Sky finished third in the opening team trial at the World Road Cycling Championships in Norway.
+Chris Froome's Team Sky won a bronze medal in the team time trial at the Road World Championships in Norway.

-Team Sunweb achieved the men's and women's double on day one in Bergen.
+Team Sunweb took gold in the men's and women's races on day one in Bergen.

-Tour de France and Vuelta winner Froome races in Wednesday's elite men's individual time trial.
+Tour de France and Vuelta winner Froome races for Great Britain in Wednesday's men's individual time trial.

-Wednesday's action will be shown across the BBC on TV, online and Red Button.
+The race will be shown across the BBC on TV, online and Red Button.

+Team Sky, who raced the final 11km with only four riders - Froome, Michal Kwiatkowski, Vasil Kiriyenka and Gianni Moscon - after Geraint Thomas and Owain Doull dropped off the pace, finished 22.35 seconds behind Sunweb.

-Men's team trial results:
+Men's team time trial results:

-1. Team Sunweb (Ger) 47 mins 50.42 secs
+1. Team Sunweb (Ger) 47mins 50.42secs

 2. BMC Racing Team (USA) +8.29secs